 Difference between an SBC and a Firewall

-A computer network is divided into seven layers.
-These layers are separated by the Open System Interconnection (OSI).
-From the frame to the network segment, Firewall works to control up to layer 3 and 4.
+It is possible to divide a computer network into seven layers.
+The Open System Interconnection (OSI) separates these layers.
+From the frame to the network segment, the Firewall works to control up to layer 3 and 4.
 In a typical VoIP network, Signalling and Media are two types of streams.
-To execute signalling, a firewall has to open only a couple of ports but opening of thousands of ports are needed for media exchange.
-Organizations thereby adds firewalls into the DMZ but that does not prove much effective.
+To execute signalling, a firewall has to open only a couple of ports but the opening of thousands of ports are needed for media exchange.
+Organizations thereby add firewalls into the DMZ but that does not prove much effective.

 Session Border Controller

-On the other hand a Session Border Controller is capable of working in the 7th layer.
+On the other hand, a Session Border Controller is capable of working in the 7th layer.
 Based on Signalling, an SBC controls port access.
-In many situations, private IP addresses are rewrite by SIP headers, which plays effective in case of internal to external routing migration.
+In many situations, private IP addresses are rewritten by SIP headers, which plays effectively in case of internal to external routing migration.